 MG ALBA is committed to Equal Opportunities in all aspects of employment, recruitment and training.
-We are committed to ensuring that no job applicant or employee is discriminated against on the grounds of sex, marital, civil partnership or parental status, religious or other beliefs, colour, race, ethnic or national origins, sexual orientation, age or disability.
-This principle applies to all aspects of recruitment and employment of employees, including conditions of employment, pay, training, promotion and redundancy.
+We are committed to ensuring that no job applicant or employee is discriminated against on the grounds of sex, gender reassignment, marital, civil partnership or parental status, religious or other beliefs, colour, race, ethnic or national origins, pregnancy or maternity, sexual orientation, age or disability.
+This principle applies to all aspects of recruitment and employment of employees, including conditions of employment, pay, training, promotion, disciplinary and grievance procedures, termination of employment and redundancy.
 All appointments will be made on merit.